ruuda/musium/docs/search.md

 # Search

-Each of the three Mindec data types (artists, albums, and tracks) can be searched from a single search box, that searches all three simultaneously.
+Each of the three Musium data types (artists, albums, and tracks) can be searched from a single search box, that searches all three simultaneously.
-To facilitate search, Mindec maintains indexes from words to artists, albums, and tracks.
+To facilitate search, Musium maintains indexes from words to artists, albums, and tracks.
 Indexes are sorted on normalized word, so we can locate the words with a given prefix in logarithmic time.

 ## Single search

-Mindec has a one search box.
+Musium has a one search box.
 It should be able to find what you need from a single query, without the need to select what you are searching for, and without the need for separate browsers for artists, albums, and tracks, with independent search functions.